thrutheframe/Tiki_mono/README.md

 Following the path of Tiki3, Tiki Monocoque is designed to support the Orbiter V1.5.
 If you like using the design and want to spport my work, a contribution to https://www.paypal.com/paypalme/shannonheng will be greatly apperciated.
 If you want to use the design for commerical/academical intend, do contact me for permission or collaborations.

 ## Description
 Tiki Monocoque as its namesake is a one piece printed body construction with the fanduct, BL Touch, Orbiter and ADXL345 mounted to it.
 This approach in design improves rigidity and dimension accuracy.
-The fanduct is redesigned with input from previous designs.
+The fanduct is re-wored with input from previous designs.
 All parts are design with intergrated supports.
 The fanduct is designed with overhangs of under 60 degree to the horizon.
 Tiki Monocoque will only work with the parts it is design with.
 It is lighter that its predecessor, use less material/screws and less parts to print.
 Please read the instructions below.

 Tiki Monocoque is designed for Creality Ender and CR machines, namely
 - Ender 3/3pro/3V2